Numerics88/n88ParaViewPlugins/Build-Linux.md

 Do not use the -j flag.

 Go get a coffee.
 Or a bottle of wine.
 Or a long novel.
+Eventually, if everything works, and you followed the instructions given above exactly, ParaView will build successfully.

 ## Create a working directory for building the plugins